Bell of Frog Lake: History

-William Young, a private of the Millbrook Company in the Midland Battalion who received the North West Canada Medal for his participation in the North West Rebellion, also mentioned the bell in his diary on Friday July 25, 1885:
+William Young, a private of the Millbrook Company in the Midland Battalion, who received the North West Canada Medal for service against the North West Rebellion, also mentioned the bell in his diary on Friday, July 25, 1885:

 Authentication

-The bell was kept in Millbrook, Ontario until 1991, when it was stolen from the Royal Canadian Legion hall.
+The bell was kept in Millbrook, Ontario, until 1991, when it was stolen from the Royal Canadian Legion hall.
 It resurfaced in 2013 in Métis hands.
 The Métis believed it to be the Bell of Batoche.
 The Frog Lake bell had been misidentified as being from Batoche in a Canadian Centennial yearbook published by a local historical society.

 Questions about its authenticity as the Bell of Batoche ensued until April 2014 when Le Musée de Saint-Boniface Museum director, Philippe Mailhot, acknowledged that there was enough evidence to conclude that the "Bell of Batoche" which is in the possession of the museum was actually the "Bell of Frog Lake" taken from the Frog Lake Mission in 1885.

 Evidence that corroborated the bell's Frog Lake origin was discovered by the CBC in 2014.
 A series of handwritten certificates and notes indicated that the original Batoche bell was donated in 1937 to another Catholic mission in St. Laurent de Grandin, about 12 km from Batoche.
 That church burned down in 1990, destroying the bell except its clapper and a few pieces of copper.
 The church was rebuilt, and the bell's fragments are kept in the new church's shrine in a locked glass case.